1. When should I apply for the certificate?

 3. How do I make an advising appointment?

-The Associate Director of the Digital Studies Institute, Dr. Melanie Yergeau, is the advisor for students working toward the DS graduate certificate, and you may email with questions or to make an appointment at any time: firstname.lastname@example.org.
+The DS Director of Graduate Studies, Dr. Irina Aristarkhova, is the advisor for students working toward the DS graduate certificate, and you may email with questions or to make an appointment at any time: firstname.lastname@example.org.
 You may also wish to reach out before applying with questions about the certificate, which courses count toward the certificate, or to map out a timeline toward completion.

 4. Which courses count toward the certificate?